Skip to main content

 Stress Management Support

 Managing stress is an important part of staying healthy and successful at Penn State.
-From relaxation techniques and time-management strategies to workshops and peer support, campus resources can help you build healthier ways to cope and stay grounded during busy or challenging moments.
+From peer guidance, workshops, to activities and professional support, campus resources can help you build healthier ways to cope and stay grounded during busy or challenging moments.

-Need a quiet place to unwind between classes or reset during a busy week?
-The Relaxation Rooms, located in the Wellness Suite, 020 Intramural (IM) Building, and in 102 HUB-Robeson Center, is designed to help you recharge and refocus.
+Need a quiet place to pause between classes or reset during a busy week?
+The Wellness Suite in 020 Intramural (IM) Building and 102 HUB-Robeson Center offer welcoming spaces to relax, reflect, and refocus.

 Health Promotion and Wellness